A* Search Without Expansions: Learning Heuristic Functions with Deep Q-Networks: Experimental Evaluation

-We train with a batch size of 10,000 for 1.2 million iterations using the ADAM optimizer \cite{kingma2014adam}.
-We update the target networks with the same schedule defined in the DeepCubeA source code \cite{deepcubeagithub}.
-However, as the size of the action space increases, training with a batch size this large becomes infeasible for DeepCubeA.
-Table \ref{tab:traintime} shows that DeepCubeA would take over a month to train on RC(156) and almost a year to train on RC(1884).
-Therefore, we reduce the batch size in proportion to the differences in the size of the action space with RC(12).
-Since RC(156) has 13 times more actions, we train DeepCubeA with a batch size of 769 and since RC(1884) has 157 times more actions, we train DeepCubeA with a batch size of 63.
+In the experiments reported earlier, we trained the model for 1.2 million iterations.
+However, as the size of the action space increases, training becomes infeasible for DAVI.
+Table \ref{tab:traintime} shows that DAVI would take over a month to train on RC(156) and almost a year to train on RC(1884).
+Therefore, we reduce the training batch size ($TB$) in proportion to the differences in the size of the action space with RC(12).
+Since RC(156) has 13 times more actions, we train DAVI with a $TB=769$, and since RC(1884) has 157 times more actions, we train DAVI with a training batch size of $TB=63$.
+Moreover given the escalation in solving time with the expansion of the action space in A* search, we utilize a subset of 100 states for RC(156) and 20 states for RC(1884), instead of the full 500 states employed for RC(12).